sguox002/leetcode/contest/contest.md

 idea:

-hashmap to get the count for each value and convert the count to hashmap. check if the size equals
+hashmap to get the count for each value and convert the count to hashset. check if the size equals

 ### 1208.
 Get Equal Substrings Within Budget (***)
 <em>problem: two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|.